Vargodl/DVwords-WeekenStrung/README.md

 May 10

-Mass Shooting numbness: (so sad a realization that a numbness is actually setting in…as well as a practico interté rationale):
+Some random, though meaningful, thoughts and quotes by myself and others:

+Mass Shooting numbness: (I am very sad to be coming to the  realization that a numbness is actually setting in…that the number of shootings is so overwhelming that they are no longer surpirsing or resulting in mind lasering horror and distraction.
+In addition, some of the shootings seem to have meaningless, 'practico interté' (because I can) rationales).
+This is truly the next meta-tragedy of the mass of mass shootings.

 The idea that giving out more guns will lower gun violence is an oxymoron spread by morons.
 Tim Denning

-Kevin Kelly: “If you ask for someone’s feedback you’ll get a critic.
+“If you ask for someone’s feedback you’ll get a critic.
 But if instead you ask for advice you’ll get a partner.”
+Kevin Kelly

-The only real reason we care about Jamie Foxx’s health is the curiosity of what we don’t know and that is what keeps getting cryptically announced.
+The only real reason we care about Jamie Foxx’s health is the curiosity of what we don’t know which is what keeps getting cryptically announced, catputing the imagination and curiousity.

-Most choices, despite prompting otherwise, are not binary.
-Except in emergencies, there is at least one more option—and it is often the best option: “Let me think about it.”
+We are frequently confronted with options and choises.
+(A recurrent commercial suggests that it is up to 50,000 a day.)
+Many choices are provided and prompted as binary.
+BUT IT IS IMPORTANT to remember that, except in emergencies, there is at least one more option—and it is often the best option: “Let me think about it.”

-I’ve read some Ralph Waldo Emerson today (mostly Self-reliance.
+I’ve read some Ralph Waldo Emerson today (mostly Self-Reliance.
 Here are two interesting quotes/thoughts/interpretations:

 “ Life is a great stage play with frequent intermissions.”

 “The key to the riddle is another riddle.”

 All equalities are not created equal